• Skip to primary navigation

 1 inch fresh ginger, ½ teaspoon turmeric, 2 teaspoons coriander powder, 1 teaspoon cumin powder, 4 cloves garlic

-• Add the tomatoes, salt and water.
+• For smoother masala, blend the tomatoes, then add the tomato puree, salt and water.
 Cover and bring to a simmer.
 Simmer for 20 minutes.
 When sauce has about 10 minutes left, broil the tofu with the directions below.

 ½ teaspoon salt, 2 (15 oz) cans diced tomatoes, 1 cup water, ½ teaspoon salt